 In particular, the selected company/organisation or consortium of companies/organisations will be contracted to provide to the European ISACs for a period of three years support such as:

 - Logistical support (e.g. organise meetings, event, workshops, etc.)

 - Advice (e.g. on EU competition law, GDPR, etc.)

 - Subscription based services

-ENISA, the EU Agency for cybersecurity, will be a key partner in the process of establishing and further developping European level sectoral ISACs in accordance with its new strengthened and permanent mandate under the EU Cybersecurity Act.
+ENISA, the EU Agency for cybersecurity, will be a key partner in the process of establishing and further developing European level sectoral ISACs in accordance with its new strengthened and permanent mandate under the EU Cybersecurity Act.

-The concept of Information Sharing and Analysis Centres (ISACs) has existed for over a decade in cybersecurity in Europe.
+The concept of Information Sharing and Analysis Centres (ISACs) in cybersecurity has existed for over a decade in Europe.
 They generally involve structured and voluntary secure information sharing between trusted colleagues from both suppliers and operators in a particular industrial sector.
 ISACs can assist with improved cybersecurity preparedness, situational awareness and coordinated vulnerability disclosure.